-If you have the Media module for Drupal 8 installed, you need to remove it before you can upgrade to the latest core version (8.4).
+If you have the Media module for Drupal 8 installed (not a requirement to use media with Drupal 8, so this post may not apply to you), you need to remove it before you can upgrade to the latest core version (8.4).
 Unfortunately, there are a few gotchas involved with the process.
 This blog post is about getting rid of the old contrib Media module, so the site can be updated to Drupal 8.4 in a subsequent step.
 This is based on my personal experience.
 YMMV, as they say.

 Originally I published this post on december 25th of 2017.
 Merry Christmas!
 Since this blog was added to Planet Drupal yesterday, I thought it would benefit others to re-date this to today, so it would appear in the Planet feed.